Set Students Up for Success with Fall Exam Registration

 - Teachers distribute join codes to students Teacher Teacher

-In the first week of class, teachers should give students their class section’s join code.
+On the first day of class, teachers should give students their class section’s join code.
 Students will need it to join their online section in AP Classroom.

 - Students join class sections in AP Classroom Student Student

-Students will log in with their College Board account and enter their join code to access AP Classroom.
+Students will sign in with their College Board account and enter their join code to access AP Classroom.

 - Coordinators secure student commitment to taking exams Coordinator Coordinator